YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ```

-We could see that the relational program specifies a relation, and it has been used to find
+We could see that the relational program specifies a relation, and it has
-missing elements of a tuple that is claimed to satisfy some constraint formulated with
+ been used to find missing elements of a tuple that is claimed to satisfy
-that relation.
+ some constraint of which the relation is a part.
+In so doing, we did not
+ tell the program _how_ to find these missing elements.
+It was the semantics
+ of the program that did this automatically.

 ## The @type Syntax